vanya-koleva/softuni_courses/django_basics/03_urls_and_views/README.md

 ## Django Shortcuts

 -   `render()`

-    -   Renders the context into an HTML template.
+    -   Renders the `context` into an HTML template.

+        -   `context` - A dictionary containing values that are added to the template context.

+        -   The variable names in the `context` correspond to the variables used in the HTML template.

     -   Returns an HttpResponse object with the rendered text.

 ```python